 Watching, in this spiritual sense of watching and praying, is being aware of the snares of the world.
 Jesus said that His disciples were to watch and pray so as not to enter into temptation.
 He also said, "… The spirit indeed is willing, but the flesh is weak" (Matthew 26:41).
 By extension, Jesus is warning us to be on the lookout for anything in our experience on earth that would take away from our relationship with God.
 We are to abide in Christ (John 15:5) and be wary of the enemy of our soul (2 Corinthians 2:11).

 First Peter 5:8 warns, "Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour."
-Ephesians 6:10–18 talks about spiritual warfare and suggests that prayer is a vital part of the armor of God.
+Ephesians 6:10–18 talks about spiritual warfare and indicates that prayer is a vital part of the armor of God.
 We are to watch by being aware of the snares of sin and of the Devil's schemes; we are to pray because it is God who has the power and He has made prayer the means by which we communicate with Him and receive His strength.

 We are warned that the moment may come at any time to stand before God (Romans 14:12; 1 Peter 4:5; Matthew 12:36).
 We watch and pray both because we eagerly await His return and to be prepared when He comes (or when we meet Him through our own death).

 We are told to be always praying, and always giving thanks (1 Thessalonians 5:16–18).
 We are to pray for endurance and to be free from distractions (Hebrews 12:1–2; Luke 18:1; Ephesians 6:18).
 We watch out for sin and for the snares of the enemy.
 We also watch for the work of God, looking to see what He is doing, attentive to His call in our own lives, and giving Him praise.
 We pray because to do so is a gift from God and how we remain connected to Him.